olavorw/VC1/README.md

 ## Contact Methods

-If you have any questions or feel you need to reach out to me for any reason, don't hesitate to contact open a ticket in the [Discord](https://discord.gg/5QP6X3S5fq) server I've opened.
+If you have any questions or feel you need to reach out to me for any reason, don't hesitate to contact me.
+The best way to do this is to ping me in my [Discord server](https://discord.gg/5QP6X3S5fq).

 ## Prerequisites

-This software was developed and is intended for use on Windows machines.
-This was developed in Windows 11 in VSCode.
+This software was developed on Windows 11.
 It should work on Windows 10, if not, reach out to me.
 You will also need an ElevenLabs API key.
-[Elevenlabs](https://elevenlabs.io) is a paid service used to make the voices.
+[Elevenlabs](https://elevenlabs.io) is a paid service used to generate the AI audio for the voices.
 You will also need a voice ID from ElevenLabs.
-You can get avoice from their voice library, or make your own.
-The most important part after all this is that you need [VBCable](https://vb-audio.com/Cable/) for the actual voice changing function.
+You can get a voice from their voice library, or make your own.
+Now, to use use the program as a microphone for applications, you'll need to download.
+[VBCable](https://vb-audio.com/Cable/).
 You can hear the audio and everything without it but to turn it into a microphone you need to download [VBCable](https://vb-audio.com/Cable/).
 I am working on my own virtual microphone at the moment, but in the meanwhile, you will need to use [VBCable](https://vb-audio.com/Cable/).

 ## Agreements

-Please take notice to the EULA and License before installation.
-By installing, running, or using this software, you agree to the EULA and acknowledge the M.I.T. license.
+When you install, run, or use this software, you agree to the license and permission notice found in the license.md file.

 ## Installation

 To install, you may watch my [video guide](https://olanorw.media/vc1install) or follow these three steps:
 1. Extract the file
 2. Launch the program
 3. Follow instructions

 ```md
 VVVVVVVV           VVVVVVVV            CCCCCCCCCCCCCCC         11111111111